 Integration of sustainability principles in higher education therefore happens on different levels and along various pathways including via international as well as national channels (sustainability-specific projects or programs), via sustainability-aware university leaders (establishing sustainability leadership positions within institutions) or via committed individuals (including faculty, researchers or students).

 After describing this rather turbulent marketplace of tools and approaches, our research article moved on to the question of how people were using our tools, known as the Accelerator.
 The Accelerator is an integrated toolset that includes the Sustainability Compass for orientation and assessment; the Pyramid Workshop for planning and teaching sustainability; the Amoeba Model for training and supporting change agents; and a 360-degree strategic planning module called StrateSphere.
 The tools are undergirded by a generic sustainability methodology that we also developed called VISIS, which stands for Vision, Indicators, Systems, Innovation and Strategy.
 The VISIS method is open source, and it has been used by the U.N.
 Secretariat as well as being included by the U.N.
-Development Group in a new, recommended catalog of tools and methods to support implementation of the SDGs.
+Development Group in its recommended catalog of tools and methods to support implementation of the SDGs.

 Accelerator, based on VISIS, has been around in its current form for 15 years, but we never actually had gotten around to documenting these tools, as an integrated package, for the academic press.
 The toolset is proprietary, but we make a simplified free version available to educators, NGOs and individuals for non-commercial use.